 To a man, woman and child we considered the first three words of that sentence - "he always finished" - to be 412 times more important than the word "last".
 No one ever had to put DNF (Did Not Finish) next to his name.
 They never had to mark him ATT (Afraid To Try), either.
 I think of him whenever someone on a committee mentions writing a mission statement.
 Keep your head above water, do the best you can with what you have and never, never, never give up; there's a mission statement for you!

 Mission statements come up again in July 2010.
 Back in the 1980’s, you recall, people who didn’t know what a church was supposed to do wrote mission statements to explain that they taught religion, comforted the sick, cheered up the sad, and tried to help their fellow persons.
-Mission statements were mostly harmless, and they gave people who liked to go to meetings to argue over semi-colons in the evening, instead of reading a detective novel while sitting in a comfortable chair with an aged, slightly flatulent cat on their lap, something to do.
+Mission statements were mostly harmless, and they gave people who liked to go to meetings to argue over semi-colons something to do.
+Not everyone likes to spend his evenings reading detective novels while sitting in a comfortable chair with an aged, slightly flatulent cat on their lap.

 Today these same people - the semi-colon arguers, not the detective novel ones - think every church needs a "Covenant of Right Relations".
 Some CoRRs are for all members, some are just for committees and boards.
 They explain that people should listen without interrupting, act for the good of the whole community, and avoid personal attacks on those whose opinions are different from their own.